-Procedure

-Draining the gasoline from the vapor separator

-Gasoline in the vapor separator must be drained before storing the outboard motor.
-Have a Yamaha dealer drain the gasoline from the vapor separator.

-Lubrication

-- (1) Change the gear oil.
-For instructions, see page 99.
-Check the gear oil for the presence of water that indicates a leaky seal.
-Seal replacement should be performed by an authorized Yamaha dealer prior to use. - (2) Lubricate all grease fittings.
-For further details, see page 86.
+Change the gear oil and check the gear oil for the presence of water that indicates a leaky seal.
+For details, consult your Yamaha dealer.

+(2) Lubricate all grease fittings.
+For details, see page 77.

 For long-term storage, fogging the engine with fogging oil is recommended.
 Contact your Yamaha dealer for information about fogging oil and procedures for your outboard motor.